Time Limits for Assessments

 Is the taxman alleging you owe extra tax?
 Lynam Tax Dispute Experts have a great track record in challenging such claims, and saving clients significant sums in tax, interest, and penalties.

-If you need advice and help in a tax dispute where HMRC want to assess an earlier year then call Lynam Tax now on:
+If you need advice and help in a tax dispute where HMRC want to assess an earlier year then call:

 Lynam Tax Enquiry Experts HELP ME?

 - Offshore Bank Disclosures